medinari/github_best_practices/README.md

 7. **Collaborate and Manage**:
    - Use GitHub features like **Issues**, **Pull Requests**, and **Projects** to manage and collaborate on your repository.

+## Adding a license is a recommended best practice for a public GitHub repository:
+A license clarifies the terms under which others can use, modify, and distribute your code, helping protect both your rights as the creator and the users' rights.
+Here’s an overview to guide you:

+### Why Add a License?
+1. **Encourages Usage and Collaboration**: Without a license, people may be unsure if they can legally use or contribute to your project.
+2. **Defines Permissions**: A license spells out what others can and can’t do with your code (e.g., commercial use, modifications).
+3. **Protects Your Work**: Open source licenses often include disclaimers, protecting you from liability for issues arising from use of your code.

+### Choosing a License
+The best license depends on how you want others to use your code:
+- **MIT License**: Simple, permissive, and widely used.
+Allows anyone to do nearly anything with your code as long as they include the original license and copyright notice.
+- **Apache License 2.0**: Similar to MIT but includes patent rights, offering broader legal protection for both you and users.
+- **GPL (General Public License)**: Requires that any derivative works also be open source (referred to as “copyleft”).
+Good for projects intended to remain open and freely available.
+- **Creative Commons Zero (CC0)**: This effectively places your work in the public domain, allowing unrestricted use with no attribution requirement.
+It’s ideal for non-software assets but can also be used for code if you don’t mind unrestricted usage.

+### How to Add a License
+GitHub makes this easy:
+1. Create a new repository.
+2. Select **Add a LICENSE** during setup, which gives you a list of popular licenses.
+3. Alternatively, add a `LICENSE` file yourself with the content of the license you choose.

 ## Best Practices for managing a GitHub repository: